richie0866/rbxm-suite/README.md

 `rbxm-suite` is the spiritual successor to Rostruct, designed for exploiting with a Rojo-based workflow.

-With Rojo, you can store your modules, assets, and UI on the filesystem.
+Store your modules, assets, and UI on the filesystem.
 Use Rojo to build your project to a rbxm file, and rbxm-suite can launch it in your exploit.

 <br/>